BullionByPost® in the Media

 Brexit gold rush to generate £10m in a single day

 BullionByPost, Britain's biggest online gold dealer, is forecasting its biggest ever trading day if voters decide on a Brexit.
 "We have a number of large clients waiting to place orders," claimed founder Rob Halliday-Stein.
 "Everyone is waiting for the referendum outcome.

 "Gold rises on volatility and we've never had a day as volatile as a Brexit day in the gold

 price market".
-BullionByPost has already seen increased activity in the
+BullionByPost has already seen increased activity in the run up to the

 vote.
 Sales in the first two weeks of June are up 54pc on the same period last month.